xarray-contrib/xskillscore/README.rst

 .. image:: https://travis-ci.org/raybellwaves/xskillscore.svg?branch=master
    :target: https://travis-ci.org/raybellwaves/xskillscore

-**xskillscore** is an open source project and Python package that provides verification metrics of deterministic (and probabilistic) forecasts with xarray.
+**xskillscore** is an open source project and Python package that provides verification metrics of deterministic (and probabilistic from `properscoring`) forecasts with xarray.

 Installing
 ----------